11 Festive ESL Christmas Lessons for Adults

 A great follow-up activity is to have students write a short paragraph about their favorite holiday tradition, whether on Christmas or an equally important holiday in their culture.
 Save time at the end of the lesson for everyone to share what they wrote.

-2. Play the TED Talks “How We Used Christmas Lights to Fight a War” by Jose Miguel Sokoloff
+2. Play the TED Talk “How We Used Christmas Lights to Fight a War” by Jose Miguel Sokoloff

 In short, this video looks at how an advertising executive and his team used Christmas lights to help demobilize members of the guerrilla movement in Colombia, his home country.
-Keeping with the Christmas spirit, the story also shows how conflict can be resolved without the use of violence.
+In keeping with the Christmas spirit, the story also shows how conflict can be resolved without the use of violence.

 Before class, prepare a list of key vocabulary words and their definitions.
-This video has a number of challenging terms, so it is important that you pre-teach vocabulary.
-I suggest covering the following words:
+This video has a number of challenging terms, so it is important that you pre-teach the vocabulary, including guerrilla movement, strategic, demobilize, conflict and squadron.

-The best part of teaching with TED Talks is the discussions afterwords.
-Be sure to come up with a list of discussion topics that you want to cover with your class at the end of the video.
-Here are the questions I asked my students:
+The best part of teaching with TED Talks is the discussions afterwards.
+Come up with a list of discussion topics that you want to cover with your class at the end of the video, such as:

 - What was their radio strategy?
 Were there any problems with it?